 Paul Thomas Anderson’s Phantom Thread takes us inside a 1950s London fashion house run with fanatical precision by the obsessive and controlling Reynolds Woodcock – played by Daniel Day Lewis.
-Through tense dress fittings, immaculate embroidery and glamorous fashion shows, the film follows the turbulent relationship between Reynolds and his latest muse/model Alma.
-The constantly shifting power balance and sexual dynamics of their romance resolves in a twist that will have you saying, “Oh, OK.
+Through tense dress fittings, immaculate embroidery and glamorous fashion shows, the film follows the turbulent relationship between Reynolds and his latest muse Alma.
+The constantly shifting power balance and sexual dynamics of their romance resolve in a twist that will have you saying, “Oh, OK.
 Well if that works for them, I guess.”
 A treat for any vintage fashion fan.

 Aurora has the honour of being the only Disney Princess whose iconic ‘Princess Dress’ was shown being made on screen.
-A couple of others’ are magically poofed into being, but despite their impressive powers, the Fairy Godmothers put in the effort to drape, sew and trim Aurora’s gown themselves, though they did pull out their wands to settle the serious debate on colour (Team Blue forever).
+A couple of others are magically poofed into being, but despite their impressive powers, the Fairy Godmothers put in the effort to drape, sew and trim Aurora’s gown themselves, though they did pull out their wands to settle the serious debate on colour (Team Blue forever).

 Hands up who liked the dress Cinderelly’s mice friends sewed for her?
 It may not have given her the same dramatic results as the ball but it’s got some cute vibes and is really impressive work for mice!
 They even sing a fun little song, though it does feature the randomly sexist line, “Leave the sewing to the women, now you go get some trimmin’.”
-It’s possible the little girl mouse was just reaching a rhyme for trimmin’, because we do see some boy mice joining in on the fun later – #FeministWin.
+It’s possible the little girl mouse was just reaching a rhyme for trimmin’ because we do see some boy mice joining in on the fun later – #FeministWin.